 - Pearson Test of English (PTE) Academic with an equivalency score of 57.
 Graduate assistants are required to score a minimum of 70 unless departments indicate higher minimum score.

 - Graduation from an accredited American university.

 EXEMPTION: Please note that students coming from the following English-speaking countries are exempt from the English language testing requirements: Antigua, Australia, Bahamas, Belize, British Guyana, Canada (except for Quebec), Ireland, Jamaica, New Zealand, St. Vincent, Trinidad & Tobago, and United Kingdom.

 - Official Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores sent directly from ETS to UNR if required by your department.
 Please indicate 'Institution code 4844' and 'Graduate Schools' to ETS to ensure that the scores are sent directly to UNR.

-- Original financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $33,600 for Fall 2014/Spring 2015 semesters.
+- Financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $33,600 for Fall 2014/Spring 2015 semesters.
 Original financial documents must be dated within the previous 12 months of application submission and may come from any dependable source, including scholarships, personal funds, or funds from the student's family.
 Financial documentation should be on bank letterhead.

 - Contact your Graduate Program to inquire about any additional documents such as the written statement of purpose, letters of recommendation, and/or test scores that may be required.
 If you are seeking a graduate assistantship, teaching or research, you should contact the intended academic department directly.

 - For I-20/DS-2019 issuance, a Copy of your passport biographical page, previous school(s) I-20(s) or DS-2019(s), visa(s), and I-94 card.